littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Normal Civics:

 Elected Clergy (Democratic, Spiritualist) - In this society's religion, local priests are elected by their congregations.
 Doctrine is varied and open to consensus interpretation.
-(1 Pastor per 40 pops, +0.5 max influence from factions)
+(1 Pastor per 40 pops, +10% influence from factions)

 Ascetic Virtues (Not Materialist) - This culture's religious beliefs include strict dietary and exercise requirements which help the body as much as the mind. (+15 years to leader age, +10% growth rate)